- Leaky gut, or increased intestinal permeability, is a red flag that something else is out of balance in your body.

 If candida overgrows in your digestive tract, follow a candida support protocol to get rid of it naturally.
 This protocol includes avoiding foods that feed the fungus — particularly sugar — and supporting your drainage system.

-Bioactive carbon could provide critical support for your intestinal lining.
-It may bind and remove heavy metals, pesticides, and other toxins in your gut.
-(84, 85)
+Binders could provide critical support for your intestinal lining.
+They may bind and remove heavy metals, pesticides, and other toxins in your gut.
+(82, 83)

 Through these efforts, you tackle the cycle of leaky gut head-on so you can resolve it once and for all.